When you need to see the “big picture” in molecular biology then you need to take a look at the whole genome of the organism that are interested in.

-That’s a shame because not only does taking the whole genome view help you keep a perspective on the system you are working on, it can also be extremely useful for with strategies such as knock-ins and homologous recombination where having a rough idea of what surrounds your sequence of interest can be invaluable.
+That’s a shame because not only does taking the whole genome view help you keep a perspective on the system you are working on, it can also be extremely useful for strategies such as knock-ins and homologous recombination, in which having a rough idea of what surrounds your sequence of interest can be invaluable.
 So maintaining a good understanding of how to use them is a valuable tool.

-A number of online and offline genome are viewers available, each with it’s own set of pros and cons.
-Here is an overview three that I have tried.
+A number of online and offline genome viewers are available, each with its own set of pros and cons.
+Here is an overview of three that I have tried.

 A great feature of Artemis is that it allows you to edit the sequence annotations and features.
 Although the tool isn’t perfect and is a bit finicky at times, it gets the job done.